Unity-Technologies/BuildReportInspector/com.unity.build-report-inspector/Documentation~/com.unity.build-report-inspector.md

 For the API equivalent see [StrippingInfo](https://docs.unity3d.com/ScriptReference/Build.Reporting.StrippingInfo.html).

+This tab is only shown for Player builds because it is not relevant for AssetBundle builds.

 ### Scenes using Assets
 [Available from Unity 2020.1.0a6]

 This tab is only populated when you use the [BuildOptions.DetailedBuildReport](https://docs.unity3d.com/ScriptReference/BuildOptions.DetailedBuildReport.html) build option when calling [BuildPipeline.BuildPlayer](https://docs.unity3d.com/ScriptReference/BuildPipeline.BuildPlayer.html) in a custom build script.
+It is not available for AssetBundle builds.

 This shows a list describing which scenes are using each asset of the build.